n4xo-dev/solidurls/src/routes/README.md

 e.g. all `/users` routes in a `users.js` file.
 We have added a `root.js` file for you with a '/' root added.

-If a single file become too large, create a folder and add a `index.js` file there: this file must be a Fastify plugin, and it will be loaded automatically by the application.
+If a single file becomes too large, create a folder and add an `index.js` file there: this file must be a Fastify plugin, and it will be loaded automatically by the application.
 You can now add as many files as you want inside that folder.
-In this way you can create complex routes within a single monolith, and eventually extract them.
+In this way, you can create complex routes within a single monolith, and eventually extract them.

 If you need to share functionality between routes, place that